yunlee123456/Artificial-Intelligence-Chatbot/PMP-PLAN/2 Project Planning.md

 Next, for the Artificial Intelligence Chatbot Assistant, the system's work breakdown structure (WBS) are represented as below.
 The technical element of the project is broken down into a number of modules using this WBS, including goal-based, knowledge-based, service-based, and response-generated-based modules :

 ![ARTIFICIAL INTELLIGENCE CHATBOTASSISTANT (1)](https://user-images.githubusercontent.com/121415244/210376053-8e26b421-e32d-40a5-ab68-3c040ca06025.jpg)

+### Scope

+The creation of a work breakdown structure (WBS) allows for the mapping of all required tasks and the development of the process, with the WBS being maintained and approved.

+In this Artificial Intelligence Chatbot Assistant project, we need to identify the scope of the project.
+Chatbots are now based on Natural Language Processing (NLP).
+Businesses are researching Natural Language Processing (NLP) to be able to send accurate responses to users' inquiries.
+The goal is to allow users and Artificial Intelligence to communicate naturally and understand complex requests.
+This would mean that customer service agents would be able to focus on other tasks while the AI takes care of customers' queries.

+### Risk Identification Table For Quality, Cost and Time